gamemoddesignbr/GameMod_ESP32-S2-S3_PS4_Server_900u/README.md

 You can access the admin page and your ESP32 to be used as a Access Point (AP) and have your PS4 completely offline, or configure the ESP32 to connect to your WiFi (specifiying a static IP) so your PS4 could be connected to the same WiFi and still use the ESP32 for exploit and keep access to the internet.

+## Board LED configuration
+The project allows you to have a LED to inform you the board status.
+Depending on the board you're using it could have a built in LED you could use.
+If the board doesn't have any built in LED, just mod it and use one of the I/O pins to drive the LED you added.
+Then configure the board to use the I/O PIN you want (or the built in I/O pin the built in LED is using) and enable the LED usage.
+The LED status will be as the following:
+-Three quick blinks: the board is booting<br>
+-Intermitently blinking: the board finished booting and it's configured as Access Point<br>
+-Solid: the board finished booting and it's configured as WiFi connection.

 ## Tested Boards
-These [ESP32-S2](https://www.espressif.com/en/products/socs/esp32-s2) boards can be used for a plug and play setup (no wiring)
+:white_check_mark: These [ESP32-S2](https://www.espressif.com/en/products/socs/esp32-s2) boards can be used for a plug and play setup (no wiring)

 4MB boards<br>
 :ok: [S2 Mini](https://www.wemos.cc/en/latest/s2/s2_mini.html)<br>